Code-Institute-Submissions/idamariasofie-verde-juice-bar/README.md

 ### Project Goals

-- The program should be easy and intuitive to navigate
+- The program should be easy and intuitive to navigate and use.
-- Collect user's order
+- Collect user's order.
-- The information that appears on the screen should be relevant for each step of the order
+- The information that appears on the screen, should be relevant for each step of the order.
-- If invalid values are being entered, user should be told what's wrong
+- If invalid values are being entered, user should be told what's wrong and how to adjust it.
-- Instructions should appear to support the user in what values to enter
-- The program should update the Orders data sheet with the right values
+- The program should update the Orders data sheet with the right values.
-- Store data in a Google sheet
+- Store data in a Google sheet.
-- The order content and price has to be displayed to the user before the order is finished
+- The order content and price has to be displayed to the user before the order is finished.
-- Show the options and order summary in a tidy and clear way
+- Show the options and order summary in a tidy and clear way, making it easy for the user.

 ### User Stories

-- As a user, I would like to understand the purpose of the app
+- As a user, I would like to understand the purpose of the app.
-- As a user, I want to see information about the juice options that the restaurant offer
+- As a user, I want to see information about the juice options that the juice bar offers.
-- As a user, I want to be able to choose the size for each juice
+- As a user, I want to be able to choose the size for each juice.
-- As a user, I want to be able to choose the quantity for each juice
+- As a user, I want to be able to choose the quantity for each juice.
-- As a user, I want to see the order summary and the total price
+- As a user, I want to see the order summary and the total price.

 ### Data Model

 The program uses a Google sheet to store the information collected from the order program.
 The welcome message and goodbye message are also stored in the Google sheet.

-This is the Google sheet used to store the data.
+This is the Google sheet used to store the data, divided into four worksheets.

 <img src="assets/images/google-sheet.png" alt="googlesheet">

 ### Flowchart

 [Lucidchart](https://www.lucidchart.com/pages/sv/landing?utm_source=google&utm_medium=cpc&utm_campaign=_chart_sv_allcountries_mixed_search_brand_exact_&km_CPC_CampaignId=1705450947&km_CPC_AdGroupID=69165079880&km_CPC_Keyword=lucidchart&km_CPC_MatchType=e&km_CPC_ExtensionID=&km_CPC_Network=g&km_CPC_AdPosition=&km_CPC_Creative=331143569440&km_CPC_TargetID=kwd-33511936169&km_CPC_Country=1012436&km_CPC_Device=c&km_CPC_placement=&km_CPC_target=&gad_source=1&gclid=CjwKCAiAjfyqBhAsEiwA-UdzJNkln5Zq5SY8j8mUpMPu5oYo1czH5eN1L8eZeoFn11J85IN2aQLl4hoCp8IQAvD_BwE) was used to create the original flowchart for the project.
-During the development process, small adjustments and input validations were included that are not in the original flowchart.
+During the development process, small adjustments and input validations have been made that are not in the original flowchart.
+Still I found it very useful to develop this in the beginning of the project, as aa tool to fall back on and use during the process.

  <img src="assets/images/lucid-chart.png" alt="lucidchart">